 Currently, homeschoolers are the only students in the state fined for violating truancy laws.

-Before Covid, both public schools and homeschool parents were subject to fines for violating Oregon compulsory attendance laws.
+Before Covid, both public school and homeschool parents were subject to fines for violating Oregon compulsory attendance laws.
 When the State’s covid response for schools started causing truancy in public schools, the Legislature eliminated the fines for public school parents — leaving only homeschoolers subject to truancy fines.

 We support this bill as it restores fair application of the laws.
 However, we ultimately would prefer removing truancy laws or compulsory attendance laws altogether.